Estimated reading time: 4 minutes

 We all know that training is only as good as it is presented and absorbed by employees.

-With this in mind, it is vital to solicit feedback on how employees perceived the training.
+With this in mind, it is vital to solicit feedback on how employees perceive the training.
 And, if it added value and produced desired results.

 As coaches, we constantly strive to help develop employees.